ssinari/reproduce-analysis/README.md

 pwd
 ```

-The script pulls the appropriate docker image and initiates the container.
+The script `run.sh` pulls the appropriate docker image and initiates the container.
 When
 using images with RStudio, one more step is required.
 Point your browser,
 example Chrome, to http://localhost:8787.
 The number 8787 is the port number at
 which the RStudio IDE is rendered.
 The username and password for login are